Route basis

 If conditions change at launch, waiting may be possible.
 If waiting does not help, the group returns by car to the meeting area.
 The pilot makes the final decision on whether conditions are suitable.

-If thermals are weak, airtime can be shorter and still count as completed because the route has already taken place safely.
+If thermals are weak, airtime can be shorter even when the flight has taken place safely.

 When you ask about a Kotor flight, include: